 John "Jack" Battles was appointed Director of the Friend of the Court on August 31, 2006.
 Jack has lived and worked in Genesee County all his life.
 He graduated in 1979 from Western Michigan University and received his Juris Doctorate from St. Louis University School of Law in 1982.
 Jack has practiced law in Genesee County since 1987 and has been a strong advocate for children and families.
 As Director of the Friend of the Court, Jack continues to strive for the best interests of children and families in Genesee County.
 Jack is married and has 2 children.

 Genesee County Friend of the Court Professional Staff

-Caseworkers: The Friend of the Court currently has ten child support enforcement caseworkers.
-Two caseworkers are assigned to each of the five Family Court Judges.
-Cases are distributed by an alphabetical split (A-K and L-Z) based on the man's last name.
-The enforcement caseworkers are responsible for enforcement of approximately 56,000 Genesee County domestic relation cases.
+Caseworkers: The Friend of the Court currently has twelve child support enforcement caseworkers.
+Three caseworkers are assigned to each of the four Family Court Judges.
+Cases are distributed by an alphabetical split based on the man's last name.
+The enforcement caseworkers are responsible for enforcement of approximately 50,000 Genesee County domestic relation cases.
 Responsibilities include collection of support, show cause hearings, activities to locate parties and employers, and preparation of orders and other court documents.

 Parenting Time Caseworkers: The Friend of the Court currently has 3 parenting time enforcement caseworkers.
 The parenting time enforcement caseworkers are responsible for responding to all complaints related to parenting time.
 By Michigan law, parenting time complaints need to be in writing to the Friend of the Court.